Laboratory of Skeletal Muscle

 Age-related alterations in FGF, Notch, Wnt and TGFβ/BMP signaling can profoundly influence skeletal muscle regenerative capacity and satellite cell maintenance.
 We are currently using mouse genetics to decipher modes of interactions between some of these signaling cascades in the regulation of satellite cell fate at homeostasis and during regeneration.

-Aging is associated with significant declines in circulating sex hormone levels and disruptions in neuromuscular maintenance, both mediators of skeletal muscle loss and dysfunction.
-My laboratory employs mouse genetics, established models of hormone deprivation and neuromuscular disruption to determine how these insults affect satellite cell maintenance and fate.
+Aging is associated with significant disruptions in neuromuscular maintenance, and regeneration, which contribute to skeletal muscle loss and dysfunction.
+My laboratory employs mouse genetics, and models of neuromuscular disruption to examine the interrelationships between age-related satellite cell and neuromuscular decline.

 Chakkalakal JV and Brack AS (2012) Extrinsic Regulation of Satellite Cell Function and Muscle Regeneration Capacity during Aging.
 Stem Cell Res Ther.
 S11:001. doi: 10.4172/2157-7633.S11-001.